 With its “self-cleaning gas cylinder and piston,” the Xtrema is known as one of the most reliable gas-operated autoloaders ever made.
 It was also the flagship waterfowl gun of Beretta up until the release of the A400 series.
 It has a 3 ½-inch chamber and is known for its ability to eat any and all field loads you send its way.
 The Xtrema Max 5 doesn’t come with a wood stock.
 Its synthetic and rubber outer layers—plus the corrosion-resistant materials on all the metal parts—aren’t the prettiest in the eyes of some traditionalists, but they definitely extend its years of service in the duck or goose blind. ($1,150) —C.N.

 The Versa Max is a relatively new classic auto-loader from Big Green, taking its place beside the 1100 and 11-87.
 The gun has a unique gas port system that regulates pressures during cycling based on the length of the load being used.
 The result is a soft-recoiling action no matter the load.
 That’s a feature all waterfowl hunters appreciate.
 Other notable features are the easy-to-grip stock material, corrosion-resistant finish on metal surfaces and the ability to shoot up to 3 ½-inch shells.
-(MSRP from $1,485) —C.N.
+(Check availability here) —C.N.